terralang/terra/api-reference.md

 ---

+    typ = quoteobj:gettypes()

+If the quote object is a typed expression that was passed as an argument to a macro, this will return the list of types for the values that will result when it is evaluated.
+For simple quotes (e.g. with the backtick operator) this will return exactly one type.
+But for more complicated expressions (e.g. `quote var a = 1 in a, 2 * a end`), this may return zero or more types.

+---

+    typ = quoteobj:gettype()

+If the quote object is a typed expression that was passed as an argument to a macro, this returns the type of the value that will result when it is evaluated.
+Equivalent to `quoteobj:gettypes()[1]`.
+It is an error if the quoted expression results in no values.

+---

     luaval = quoteobj:asvalue()

 Try to interpret this quote as if it were a simple Lua value.
-This is normally used in [macros](#macros) that expect constants as an argument (e.g. the macro that specifies the  alignment of a memory access `terralib.aligned(@a,4)`).
-Currently only support very simple constants (e.g. numbers).
+This is normally used in [macros](#macros) that expect constants as an argument (e.g. the macro that truncates expressions `truncate(2,foo())`).
+Currently only supports very simple constants (e.g. numbers).
 Consider using an escape rather than a macro when you want to pass more complicated data structures to generative code.

+---

+    quoteobj:printpretty()

+Print out a visual representation of the code in this quote.
+Because quotes are not type-checked until they are placed into a function, this will print an untyped representation of the function.

 Symbol
 ------